Beacher Jaye Sherry’s Memoirs of a Lash Artist set for release this April

 For example, the next book will solely be focused on what it was like having two open-heart surgeries and surviving a near-death experience.
 The book, after that, will delve more into detail about how she overcame her mental health struggles.

-Sherry is also launching a podcast titled Truth Serum: Real women.
+Jaye is also launching a podcast titled Truth Serum: Real women.
 Raw stories.
 She wants the podcast to be a space for stories and unfiltered conversations with women who have survived trauma and abuse, and to have an outlet to speak freely on.

 Her only support system, she said, was the community at Captain Jack’s pub in the Beach.
-She mentioned the names of bartenders Zoey, Jax, Ness and Jenn, who she said were there to listen to her story when nobody else did.
+She mentioned the names of bartenders Zoe, Jax, Ness and Jenn, who she said were there to listen to her story when nobody else did.

 But for those who do know her, she said the message is to never read a book by its cover.

-“I want people to know that if they have anything that they need to talk about, that they feel scared to talk about or nobody wants to hear, call me up,” said Sherry.
+“I want people to know that if they have anything that they need to talk about, that they feel scared to talk about or nobody wants to hear, call me up,” said Jaye.
 “I want them to know that they’re not alone.”

+The first celebration is a private, RSVP only, event at The Beech Tree restaurant at, 924 Kingston Rd.
 To RSVP, contact Jaye at her email, msjayesherry@gmail.com or email The Beech Tree at helderca@yahoo.ca

 For more on Jaye Sherry, please go to https://www.hearttoheartjaye.com/about-1